RobiNN1/phpCacheAdmin/README.md

 ## Contributing

-**Pull Requests are disabled to prevent AI-generated garbage.**

-If you have a feature request, suggestion, or have found a bug, please **open an Issue** describing what you would like to see.
+If you have a feature request, suggestion, or have found a bug, please open an Issue describing what you would like to see.
+AI tools are fine, but unchecked AI-generated code with irrelevant changes is not.
+Discussing your ideas first saves everyone's time and prevents rejected contributions.

 <!-- Font used in logo Arial Rounded MT Bold -->